m-doescode/Lane-Twister-TI-NSPIRE/README.md

 # Hey, I wanna actually play the game, how do I play?

-If you haven't already, go to [How to download][How to download] to install it into your calculator
+If you haven't already, go to [How to Download](#How-to-download) to install it into your calculator

 > Note: This is for TI-Nspire CX Cas only.
 I haven't tested for CX II or any others.